pivot-access-ltd/bma-offline-docs/backup/commission-machines.md

 ```

 [note]
-To commission a node, it must have a status of 'New'.
+To commission a node, it must have a status of "New".
 [/note]

-To commission all nodes in the 'New' state:
+To commission all nodes in the "New" state:

 ``` bash
 maas $PROFILE machines accept-all